paritytech/pallet-contracts-waterfall/README.md

    git submodule update --init
    ```

-Optional components:
+## Optional components:

-5. Optionally, WABT.
+If you're running Docker or Podman on your computer, these optional components will be automatically made available by running the `build.sh` script.

-   In case you don't have it installed and you have Docker or Podman
+Alternatively you can also install each of the components manually on your local machine.

-   the test system will download it for you.
+5. WABT

-   If you want, you can try to look it up in the package manager for your system or
+   You can look it up in the package manager for your system or
    build it yourself, for better performance.
 The test system will catch it up
    from your `$PATH` or from `$WABT_PATH` variables.

    Please see https://github.com/WebAssembly/wabt for details.

-6. Optionally, Solang.
+6. Solang Tests

-   In case you don't have it installed and you have Docker or Podman
+   To compile the provided Solang test contracts, you need to have Docker or Podman installed and running.
-   the test system will download it for you.
+   Docker will ask for your sudo password before continuing the installation.

    If you want to test smart contracts against specific version of Solang,
    provide `$SOLANG_PATH` environment variable with it.